imsconnectjs/imsconnectjs/README.md

+---
+---

 # imsconnectjs
-node.js library to access IMS transactions through IMS Connect Work is in progress - no code available yet.
+node.js library to access IMS transactions running in the IMS Transaction Manager (IMS TM) through IMS Connect Work is in progress - no code available yet.

 ## Table of Contents